startups · 18 Aug 2022

 Identifying users’ pain points

 Products are built to serve customers, ease their lives, and solve specific problems.
 Think of your users and ask yourself, “What problems do they have?”
-To answer this question, you can review existing research, conduct user interviews, and make observations.
+To answer this question, you should conduct user interviews, make observations, and create user personas.

 Learning how users currently solve these problems